Metric pairs and tuples in theory and applications: Introduction

 \section{Introduction}

-The Gromov--Hausdorff distance and convergence have become fundamental tools for quantitatively comparing and studying metric spaces.
-Gromov introduced this concept in several papers \cite{gromov_1, gromov_3, gromov_2} as a generalization of the classical Hausdorff distance, which compares closed subsets of the same metric space.
+The Gromov--Hausdorff distance and convergence are fundamental concepts in metric geometry, used to quantitatively compare and study metric spaces.
+Indeed, the Gromov--Hausdorff distance was introduced as a way to measure how close two different compact metric spaces are.
+Introduced by Edwards \cite{edwards} and rediscovered by Gromov in a series of papers \cite{gromov_1, gromov_2} (see \cite{gromov_3} for an English translation), this concept is a generalization of the classical Hausdorff distance, which compares closed subsets of the same metric space.

+The Gromov--Hausdorff framework has led to numerous important theoretical contributions.
+One of them is the celebrated Gromov's compactness theorem \cite{gromov_1}, which has motivated fruitful theories of metric measure spaces that naturally arise as limits of sequences of Riemannian manifolds with lower curvature bounds in the Gromov--Hausdorff topology, such as Alexandrov spaces \cite{Yu_Burago_1992}, Ricci limits \cite{cheeger-colding1,cheeger-colding2,cheeger-colding3} and, more generally, (R)CD spaces \cite{ambrosio-gigli-savare,gigli,lott-villani,sturm1,sturm2}.
+See \cite{alexander-bishop-warped,galaz_guijarro_alexandrov, guijarro_survey,guijarro-santos,ohta, petrunin} for a glimpse of these developments.
+The Gromov--Hausdorff framework has also been used to formulate the stability of other geometric conditions \cite{cavallucci_GH, fukaya, kasue_GH}.

-Beyond its significant theoretical contributions in geometric group theory and differential geometry—such as Gromov’s compactness theorem \cite{gromov_1, gromov_3, gromov_2}—the Gromov--Hausdorff distance has found numerous applications.
-In particular, Topological Data Analysis (TDA) uses it as a foundational tool in proving key stability theorems for objects like persistence diagrams (see \cite{chazal2009gromov}).
-Moreover, it continues to serve as a reference for recent developments in stability and computational results, as seen in \cite{adams_optimal, adams2024gromovhausdorffdistancesquotientmetric, adams2025hausdorffvsgromovhausdorffdistances, bubenik2018interleavinggromovhausdorffdistance, torrascasas2024stability}.
+Beyond its theoretical significance, the Gromov--Hausdorff distance has found numerous applications.
+For example, Topological Data Analysis (TDA) uses it as a foundational tool in proving stability theorems for objects like persistence diagrams (see \cite{chazal2009gromov}; see also \cite{Ballester2026} for a brief introduction to TDA).
+Moreover, it continues to play a key role in recent work on stability theory and computational methods; see \cite{adams2025hausdorffvsgromovhausdorffdistances,bubenik2018interleavinggromovhausdorffdistance,torrascasas2024stability,wee2025cohomology}.

-In \cite{che_diagrams}, the second named author and collaborators introduced a new notion of Gromov–Hausdorff convergence for metric pairs.
-Specifically, this Gromov--Hausdorff convergence for metric pairs extends the classical pointed Gromov--Hausdorff convergence (see, for example, \cite{buragoburagoivanov}).
-Subsequently, the first and second named authors established the foundations of this theory for metric pairs and tuples, proving results such as embedding, completeness, and compactness theorems \cite{aagmc}.
-Additionally, they presented a relative version of Fukaya’s theorem on quotient spaces under Gromov--Hausdorff equivariant convergence, as well as a version of the Grove–Petersen–Wu finiteness theorem for stratified spaces.
+In \cite{che_et_al_2,che_diagrams}, Che and collaborators introduced a notion of Gromov--Hausdorff convergence for metric pairs, which extends the classical pointed Gromov--Hausdorff one (see, for example, \cite{buragoburagoivanov,herron2016}).
+Subsequently, Ahumada Gómez and Che established the foundations of this theory for metric pairs and tuples, proving results such as embedding, completeness, and compactness theorems \cite{aagmc}.
+Additionally, they presented a relative version of Fukaya’s theorem on quotient spaces under Gromov--Hausdorff equivariant convergence \cite{fukaya}, as well as a version of the Grove–Petersen–Wu finiteness theorem \cite{grove-petersen-wu} for stratified spaces.